openebs-archive/openebs-docs/docs/installation.md

-To monitor the OpenEBS volumes and obtain corresponding logs, connect to the free SaaS service MayaOnline.
+To monitor the OpenEBS volumes and obtain corresponding logs, connect to the free SaaS service Director Online.
 See connecting to [Director Online](/docs/next/directoronline.html).